 1O Lord, how many are my foes!
 Many are rising against me; 2 many are saying of my soul, “There is no salvation for him in God.”
 3 But you, O Lord, are a shield about me, my glory, and the lifter of my head.
 4 I cried aloud to the Lord, and he answered me from his holy hill.
 5 I lay down and slept; I woke again, for the Lord sustained me.
 6 I will not be afraid of many thousands of people who have set themselves against me all around.
 7 Arise, O Lord!
 Save me, O my God!
 For you strike all my enemies on the cheek; you break the teeth of the wicked.
 8 Salvation belongs to the Lord; your blessing be on your people! – Psalm 3

-During my career, more times than not, it wasn’t the other team that beat me, but the doubts, insecurities, and lies that I heard within me.
-Rather than playing the game in freedom, I lost before I even stepped foot on the field.
+During my athletic career, it wasn’t the other team that beat me, but more often, it was the doubts, insecurities, and lies within me that I listened too.
+Rather than playing the game in freedom and confidence, I lost before I even stepped foot on the field.
 I have a feeling you know what I am talking about, and by the sound of the passage above, so does King David.

-The reality you face today and throughout the rest of your career, is that the opponent is not the other team.
-They are those whispered lies that cause you to play in shackles.
-King David knew those shackles all too well and so he learned to cry out to the Lord for help.
-The Lord will not help you defeat the other team, for He loves them just as much as you; but, He will help you defeat the enemies that speak within you.
+The reality you face today and throughout the rest of your life, is that the opponent, the real enemy, is not the other team.
+The real enemy “prowls around like a roaring lion, seeking someone to devour” (1 Peter 5:8).
+He is the one whispering lies that lead you to play in shackles and tempting you to respond in disrespect, contempt, and pride.
+King David knew those shackles and temptations all too well and so he learned to cry out to the Lord for help.
+The Lord will not assist you in defeating the other team, for He loves them just as much as you; but, He will help you overcome the real enemy.

-In light of the gospel, those whispered lies were nailed to the cross and defeated as Jesus walked out of the grave.
-One day we will stand completely free, never hearing them again.
-However, in the meantime, Jesus left us His Spirit and the scriptures to seek freedom in.
-Can you imagine how much fun you would have and, dare I say, how much better you would play, without those shackles on you?
+In light of the Gospel, those whispered lies were nailed to the cross and defeated as Jesus walked out of the grave.
+One day we will stand completely free, never hearing the lies again as they are consumed by the loving voice of Jesus.
+However, in the meantime, Jesus left us His Spirit and the scriptures to seek refuge in.
+As you head into your game, cry out to God for His help, lean into His ever-loving arms, and allow what He says about you to be louder than the lies of the enemy.

-- Cry out to God for help.
-Be honest about the lies you are believing.
+- Cry out to God for help and confess the lies you are believing.

 - Pray through the passage above.